Mixing Trazodone and Alcohol

 Long-Term Side Effects of Mixing Trazodone and Alcohol

 Impairment of vasoconstriction caused by combining Trazodone and alcohol often leads to hypotension.
 In addition, the different chemical composition of Trazodone causes the blood pressure to lower, which is the reverse for alcohol consumption.
-However, different chemical properties of both Trazodone and alcohol cause blood pressure to reach exceedingly low levels, which causes the person to feel dizzy and weak.
+However, different chemical properties of Trazodone and alcohol cause blood pressure to reach exceedingly low levels, which causes the person to feel dizzy and weak.